C - Control Structure

 }

 In the above example, if condition 1 is true first block of statements will be executed, rest of the condition will not executed nor checked.
-If condition 1 is false and condition 2 is true, than 2nd block of Statements will be executed.
+If condition 1 is false and condition 2 is true, than 2nd block of Statements will be executed, 3rd block will not be checked.
 If the condition 1 and condition 2 is false than 3rd block of statements will execute.

 #include<stdio.h>